muntashir-wahid/dsarena/Array/README.md

 **Modification**: This method modifies the original array.
 If the original order needs to be preserved, a copy should be made before calling `reverse()`.

+---

+### `left_shift()`

+**Purpose**: Shifts all elements in the array one position to the left, with the rightmost position filled with zero.

+**Implementation Details**: The method performs a linear shift operation where each element moves to the position of its predecessor.
+Starting from index 0, each element is replaced by the element at the next position (index + 1).
+The iteration continues through `size - 1` elements, effectively moving every element except the last one position to the left.
+After the shifting is complete, the rightmost position (index `size - 1`) is explicitly set to zero, maintaining the array's size while introducing a zero value at the end.

+This operation is destructive—the leftmost element is permanently lost and cannot be recovered.
+Unlike rotation operations, left shift does not preserve all original values, making it useful for scenarios where elements need to be discarded from the beginning of the array while maintaining a fixed size.

+**Time Complexity**: O(n)

+Where n is the current size of the array.
+The method must visit and modify each element exactly once during the shifting process, except for the last element which receives a zero value.
+The loop performs n-1 assignments for the shifting operation, plus one additional assignment to set the final position to zero, resulting in linear time complexity proportional to the array size.

+Operation breakdown:

+- Shifting loop: O(n-1) which simplifies to O(n)
+- Each assignment: O(1)
+- Final zero assignment: O(1)

+**Space Complexity**: O(1)

+The algorithm uses only a constant amount of extra space (the loop variable `i`) regardless of array size, making it an in-place operation.
+No temporary storage or auxiliary data structures are required.

+**Modification**: This method modifies the original array and permanently loses the leftmost element.
+The array size remains unchanged, but the content is altered.

+**Use Cases**: Useful for implementing queue-like behavior where elements are processed from the left, or for sliding window operations where the oldest data needs to be discarded.

+---

+### `left_rotate()`

+**Purpose**: Rotates all elements in the array one position to the left, with the leftmost element moving to the rightmost position.

+**Implementation Details**: The method performs a cyclic rotation where no elements are lost—each element moves to the position of its predecessor, and the first element wraps around to become the last element.
+The algorithm begins with an early return optimization for arrays with zero or one element, as rotation has no effect on such arrays.

+For arrays with multiple elements, the method first saves the leftmost element (at index 0) in a temporary variable to prevent it from being overwritten during the shifting process.
+Then, it performs a left shift operation similar to `left_shift()`, moving each element from position i+1 to position i, starting from index 0 and continuing through `size - 2`.
+Finally, the saved first element is placed at the last position (index `size - 1`), completing the rotation.

+Unlike `left_shift()` which discards the leftmost element, `left_rotate()` preserves all elements by moving the first element to the end.
+This maintains the same set of values while changing their relative positions, making it a true rotation operation.

+**Time Complexity**: O(n)

+Where n is the current size of the array.
+The method must visit and modify each element exactly once during the rotation process.
+The algorithm performs one element save operation, n-1 shift assignments, and one final placement, all of which contribute to linear time complexity proportional to the array size.

+Operation breakdown:

+- Size check: O(1)
+- First element save: O(1)
+- Shifting loop: O(n-1) which simplifies to O(n)
+- Each assignment: O(1)
+- Final placement: O(1)

+**Space Complexity**: O(1)

+The algorithm uses only a constant amount of extra space (two integer variables: the loop variable and the temporary storage for the first element) regardless of array size, making it an in-place operation.
+No auxiliary data structures are allocated.

+**Modification**: This method modifies the original array but preserves all elements.
+The array size remains unchanged, and no data is lost—only the positions of elements change.

+**Use Cases**: Useful for implementing circular buffer operations, rotating through a sequence of values, or shifting data in cyclic patterns where all elements must be preserved.

+---

 ## Current Limitations

 - **Fixed Capacity**: Once created, the array cannot grow beyond its initial capacity.
 Attempting to append beyond capacity results in an exception rather than automatic resizing.